 Dolby Digital 5.1 – As long as the program is being broadcast in Digital Audio, the DVR will record the digital audio portion.

 3D Programs – As long as the program is being broadcast in 3D, the DVR will record the 3D portion.

 Music Channels – Yes, you can record and play back music channels.

 XFINITY On Demand Programming – Unfortunately, XFINITY On Demand programs cannot be recorded by the DVR.
 Keep in mind that XFINITY On Demand programs are available to watch over a specified period and can start anytime you choose.

 On-Screen Program Guide, Audio Volume Changes or anything else that appears on the screen when using the remote buttons – The DVR will only record video and audio of the program you are recording.

 The DVR will record the program regardless of the Parental Control settings.
 However, if a recorded program has a Parental Control lock, you will not be able to see or hear it without first entering your Locks PIN.

 Need additional help with Parental Controls?
-Please click here for more information.
+See X1: Parental Controls - Turn On/Off for more information.